-DHS Watchdog: Trump Administration Wasn't Ready for Family Separation
+DHS Watchdog Finds 'Significant' Health And Safety Risks For Immigrants At ICE Center

 By law, migrant children who are considered "unaccompanied" should be placed in the care of Health and Human Services within 72 hours, except in "exceptional circumstances."

-But the OIG report found that migrant children were routinely held at Border Patrol facilities for longer.
+But the watchdog report found that migrant children were routinely held at Border Patrol facilities for longer.
 Many were held in metal cages designed only for short-term detention.
 More than 800 children were held for longer than the three day limit at Border Patrol facilities in the Rio Grande Valley and El Paso sectors, according to the report, with one child held for 25 days.

 In a written reply, DHS said that the placement delays were due in part to lack of placement options at HHS.
 "The care and transfer of unaccompanied alien children is a critical operational priority that is carefully and robustly managed," DHS said in a statement.